-Although Nintendo’s Animal Crossing franchise has not been confirmed for a Switch release, we think it’s only a matter of time before it is.
-Animal Crossing is a very popular series for Nintendo that helps shift a lot of hardware, and while the company appears to have no trouble shifting consoles at the moment, an Animal Crossing title in the future is a a good guarantee of enticing players new and old.
+Logic told us it was just a matter of time until Nintendo made the announcement – Animal Crossing is a very popular series for Nintendo that helps shift a lot of hardware after all – but a new Animal Crossing title on the Switch is a a good guarantee of enticing players new and old.

 That’s not only because Animal Crossing is already popular and successful, but because the game is a perfect match for Nintendo’s hybrid console.
 Animal Crossing’s sandbox nature makes it ideally suited to long play sessions on your TV, as well as shorter on-the-go bursts on the Switch’s handheld mode.